yue-zhang-2025/yue-zhang-2025.github.io/_posts/2025-12-02-learning-defeating-nondeterminism-llm-inference.md

 # Notes & Learnings: Defeating Nondeterminism in LLM Inference

-Notes & learnings from reading the amazing blog from He, Horace and Thinking Machines Lab, "Defeating Nondeterminism in LLM Inference", Thinking Machines Lab: Connectionism, Sep 2025.
+Notes & learnings from reading the amazing blog from He, Horace and Thinking Machines Lab, ["Defeating Nondeterminism in LLM Inference"](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/), Thinking Machines Lab: Connectionism, Sep 2025.
 Some examples & code & sentences are copied from the original blog, also added with some of my understandings for personal learning purpose.

----

 ## Problem the Blog Explained

 Why do current LLM inference engines show nondeterministic results even when setting sampling temperature to 0?
 The blog provides a comprehensive overview of the culprit of nondeterminism in LLM inference and suggests strategies to avoid it.

----

 ## "Concurrency + Floating Point" Hypothesis

 The blog first reminds me of a situation we noticed before: when we were writing matrix multiplication implementations from scratch (both using CUDA for GPU and using C++ for CPU — we implemented for Intel machines using AMX/AVX intrinsics), we noticed that the results of different implementations sometimes have slight differences.
 Our hypothesis on this aligned with the "concurrency + floating point" hypothesis mentioned in the blog (different implementations and the nature of GPU parallel computing cause different orders of additions, e.g., `(a + b) + c != a + (b + c)` due to precision and rounding errors).

----

 ## Floating Point Addition Order Problems — Concrete Example